asottile/watch-plz/README.md

 ### how I use it

-I use [travis-ci cron](https://docs.travis-ci.com/user/cron-jobs/) to run this periodically.
+I use [github actions scheduled builds] to run this periodically.

+[github actions scheduled builds]: https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#onschedule